 First Team Coach

-Mark Robson was appointed as one of Neil Adams' First Team coaches in June 2014.
+Mike Phelan returned to Norwich City for a third spell when he was appointed as one of Neil Adams' First Team coaches in November 2014.

 The Club confirmed the appointment of Tony Parks as goalkeeping coach in July 2014.